Jackson, Booker lift Suns over Pelicans in OT, 138-136

+NEW ORLEANS (AP) — As Josh Jackson’s tying 3-pointer fell through the hoop in the dying seconds of overtime, Pelicans coach Alvin Gentry rushed to call a timeout his team didn’t have.

+Officials had no choice but to assess New Orleans a technical foul that put Suns star Devin Booker on the free throw line with 1.1 seconds left.

-NEW ORLEANS (AP) — Josh Jackson hit a tying 3-pointer with 2 seconds left in overtime, the Pelicans were assessed a technical foul when they called a timeout they didn’t have and Devin Booker hit the free throw to give the Phoenix Suns the lead for good in a 138-136 victory on Saturday night.
+Booker calmly hit the free throw to cap his 40-point, 13-assist performance and put the Suns up for good in a 138-136 victory on Saturday night.

+“That’s the beauty of the sport; you never know what can happen,” Booker said.
+“We came into the locker room — we were looking around and we still don’t know what happened, but we’ll take the win for sure.”

+Gentry was quick to accept blame for calling the timeout that drew the technical foul.

+“I thought we had one left,” Gentry said.
+“We didn’t have one left.
+That was all on me.
+I’ll take the hit for that one.”

+Jackson, who had 19 points, said he figured Booker would draw multiple defenders when the Suns were setting up for a tying 3-pointer in the final few seconds, “so I just tried to get as far away from him as I possibly could.
+And sure enough, he drew two defenders, kicked the ball out and I just stepped up and shot it.”

-Booker finished with 40 points to go with 13 assists, and Jackson, who had 19 points, scored the game’s final point on a free throw after he was fouled on an inbound pass with less than a second on the clock.
+Jackson also scored the game’s final point on a free throw after he was fouled on an inbound pass with less than a second on the clock, capping a game that Suns coach Igor Kokoskov said was unlike any he’d experienced.

+“I live and learn,” Kokoskov said.
+“We will remember this game even better because it was a unique and different game that we won.”

 Elfrid Payton had 16 points, 16 assists and 13 rebounds in his fourth straight triple-double — all coming in the midst of New Orleans’ six-game losing streak.